Indra2108/sus/README.md

 - [ ] More features coming soon...

 ## To-Do
-- [ ] API: Make it more stable & secure until.
+- [ ] API: Make it more stable & secure.
 - [ ] API: User can custom number of digits of customURL.
+- [ ] Documentation: Easy to read and folow.
-- [ ] Documentation: Make it more readable.
+- [ ] Documentation: Guide for Deploy the project

 ## Getting started